itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 Assuming that either EIP-1559 and/or ETH2 is successfully implemented, Ether would shift in makeup to a productive asset.
 This more broadly applies to all native assets of PoS chains.
 Both validators, and stakers delegating to validators, are members of the above participant set where token-ownership is required in order to perform a supply-side service.

-The fee revenue portion of the staking reward (‘tips’) is a paid as a dividend, where delegating stakers will likely receive slightly less share than validators due to the presence of delegation fees.
+The fee revenue portion of the staking reward (‘tips’) is paid as a dividend, where delegating stakers will likely receive slightly less share than validators due to the presence of delegation fees.
 Ether burned as `BASEFEE` in EIP-1559 is another form of dividend, except it is paid out to all token owners.
 Validators and delegating stakers effectively “stack” both of these forms of dividend, receiving:

 - a) the burned fee revenue, where yield on capital is proportional to percentage ownership of the total token supply
 - b) the fee revenue rewarded to stakers, where yield on capital is proportional to percentage ownership of total tokens _staked_